framework-for/cypress/README.md

 This means we have the best of both worlds.
 We can do work entirely in the browser, and then choose when its most appropriate to go outside of them.
 It's possible we will even yield you this choice and flexibility.

-## Testing Pyramid

-Contracts between client + server.
-Total control.
-Unit test like.
-Less e2e, more integration.
-Bypass the UI.
-Take shortcuts.
-Be precise.

-**Do not think of Cypress as a 1:1 replacement for Selenium.**

-With Cypress, we have a **choice** about how to we write our tests.
-We can write "pure" e2e tests, which are similar to what we've done in the past with Selenium.
-But we can also do **much, much more**.

-Use cases:

-- importing our react components and calling methods on them programmatically (unit testing)
-- short-circuiting our authentication flow when it isn't the system-under-test (huge speed boosts)
-- mocking/stubbing XHRs completely (SPAs where the front-end is a stand-alone app)

-We have a lot of [recipes showing what Cypress can do](https://github.com/cypress-io/cypress-example-recipes).

-## Testing Pyramid

-Just like a balanced diet, the testing pyramid recommends 3 primary layers of testing.

-1. End-to-End Tests
-2. Integration Tests
-3. Unit Tests

-### End-to-End Tests

-End-to-end tests are what we typically do with Selenium.
-It drives the browser like a real user.
-The application does what it does and we have very little control.
-The tests "act like a user".
-Want to test a chat application with 5 users talking in a group?
-5 separate browsers are needed, all connected to the same server and sharing state. **These tests are fundamentally unscalable and we recommend these as little as possible**.

-Test the critical paths of the application without any kind of stubbing.
-This ensures the contract between the back-end and front-end services match up.

-The pyramid suggests that these tests should be in shortest supply.
-In a test suite of 1000 tests for example, no more than about 25-50 of these should be e2e.

-There is **always** a better, more practical, and more reliable way to get the same value and coverage while writing a faster, tighter test.

-### Integration Tests

-This is the bread and butter of Cypress.
-We still want to visit our application and drive it like a user - but we'll take **as many shortcuts as possible**.

-A great example is authentication.
-We'll certainly write some tests the exercise the login functionality itself, but once that is done we want to avoid repeating those steps for every test.
-Repeating for emphasis: **WE DO NOT USE THE UI TO LOG IN**.
-Instead, we simply stitch together the seams of the login experience.
-In other words, bypass the UI and make the actual request that causes the user to log in.

-Another approach is to stub out the server altogether and "trick" the application into thinking it's logged in.
-This might be done by setting a value in local storage or a cookie, or by stubbing a function such as a 3rd-party OAuth library.

-Now we aren't repeating the same UI actions over and over again with each test (which creates no additional value but certainly slows things down!)
-We can test specific features without the baggage and ceremony of driving the app into a specific state via its UI for each test.

-Cypress can also stub network traffic, giving us unprecedented control of the seam between the client and server.
-We can make the back-end return whatever data we want, for example when the API is in flux, or before the API even exists at all!
-(The Cypress team itself leverages this workflow to build up the experience and application flow we desire before ever writing a line of back-end/API code.)

-Now we can easily do things like test our "empty" views and "pagination" views without ever sending a request or touching a database.

-An entire host of e2e problems are avoided and we retain complete control.

-SEEK THE SEAMS

-While Cypress makes things easy, it is still a programmer's tool.
-We know we will be writing code to achieve our goals, but we are continually surprised by how little complexity is necessary.
-By following the best practices, we can achieve simple, declarative, and effective tests.

-Testing is both an art and a science, and Cypress brings new concepts to the table as well.
-We know it takes time to deeply understand this new paradigm and let go the patterns of the past which no longer serve us.
-Cypress enables a new workflow and we have to learn to deconstruct our applications in new ways, teasing apart the seams to enable better, faster tests.

 ## Debuggability

 We remember Selenium / Webdriver errors that look like this: